databendlabs/databend-docs/docs/en/guides/10-deploy/01-deploy/02-production/30-metasrv-backup-restore.md

 This guideline will introduce how to back up and restore the meta service cluster data.

-## Export Data From Meta Service
+## Export Data From databend-meta

-It supports to export from a databend-meta data dir or from a running databend-meta server.
+It supports to export either from a databend-meta data dir or from a running databend-meta server.
+Since Raft replicates the data to all nodes, it is enough to export from any one node.

-### Export from a running server
+### Export from running databend-meta

 Similar to exporting from data dir, but with the service endpoint argument `--grpc-api-address <ip:port>` in place of the `--raft-dir`, where `<ip:port>` is the `grpc_api_address` in [databend-meta.toml](https://github.com/datafuselabs/databend/blob/main/scripts/distribution/configs/databend-meta.toml), e.g.: